Baltic Cup (football): Hat-tricks

 Since the first official tournament in 1928, 4 hat-tricks have been scored in over 50 matches of the 28 editions of the tournament.
 The first hat-trick was scored by Arnold Pihlak of the Estonia, playing against Lithuania on 26 July 1928; and the last was by Virginijus Baltušnikas of Lithuania, playing against Latvia on 12 July 1992.
-No player has ever scored two hat-tricks is the Baltic Cup and no player has ever scored more than 3 goals in a single Baltic Cup match.
+No player has ever scored two hat-tricks in the Baltic Cup and no player has ever scored more than 3 goals in a single Baltic Cup match.